Hulidex/k8s_automated_deployment/README.md

 #### Kubelet

 We will describe this component in the next section in further details.

+Kubelet is a system daemon or service, this service deals with the container runtime.
+Thus, kubelet and a container runtime is required and are fundamental pieces in ALL the k8s cluster nodes.

-However, I want to clarify something:
+Now, I want to clarify something:

-I saw many other diagrams on the internet that they didn't include kubelet in the control plane node.
-So you might think that kubelet is only required in worker nodes, something that is completely false.
+I saw many other diagrams on the internet that didn't include kubelet in the control plane node.
+So you might think that kubelet is only required in worker nodes, but that's absolutely wrong...

-Kubelet is a system daemon or service, in this guide the utility kubeadm install it as a systemd service in Linux, this service deals with the container runtime, and **many of the k8s components like etcd, the controller manager, the API server are containers NOT OS SERVICES**.
-Thus, kubelet and a container runtime is required and are fundamental pieces in all the k8s cluster nodes.

-Nevertheless, why this component is depicted only in worker nodes by the community?
-I guess that they don't want to make the expectation *that pods can run in control plane nodes*.
-Yes, by default control plain nodes are '*tainted*' and configured to only run system containers not users pods.
+Why this component is depicted only in worker nodes by the community?

+I guess that they
+don't want you to make the expectation *that pods can run in control plane nodes*.
+Statement that it's true by default:
+Control plain nodes are '**tainted**' and configured to only run system containers not users pods.

-But, we must be know that the configuration can be changed if we want to (it's not recommended for production environments).
+But, we must know that that's only configuration that can be changed if we want to (Something that's is not recommended for production environments).

+> [!WARNING]
+> Many of the k8s components like etcd, the controller manager, the API server are CONTAINERS
+> that run on a container runtime.
+Thus, kubelet is required in every single node,
+> otherwise, the control plane node can't spin those container so please DO NOT CONFUSE THEM WITH OS SERVICES.
+> The only OS service in a k8s cluster is kubelet.

+> [!NOTE]
+> In this guide the utility kubeadm
+> will install it as a systemd service in Linux

 #### Container runtime (CRI)